sandrofigo/Simple-Code-Generator-Unity3D/README.md

 A plugin for generating source code from templates in Unity

 > [!WARNING]
-> This project is still WIP!
+> This repository is still WIP!